maurges/every-rust-gui-library/notes.md

 Into traits, and thankfully this library provides a way to bypass those traits, like dynamic(), from_label() and such.

+Fucking lol, every app in my mac freezes when it tries to open a save dialogue.
+I thought it was just buggy firefox, but no.

 ## egui
 Immediate mode, skip.